ansible/lightbulb/facilitator/solutions/tower_basic_setup.md

 ![creating a project](../images/project_creation.png)

 #### 4
-Job templates are a visual realization of the ansible-playbook command and all flags you can utilize when executing from the command line.
-Everything you used on the command line, such as calling the invenotry or specifying a credential is done here.
+Job templates are a visual realization of the `ansible-playbook` command and all flags you can utilize when executing from the command line.
+Everything you used on the command line, such as calling the inventory or specifying a credential is done here.
 Creating a job template is simple and direct.
 Everything you need for it is outlined but has extra options and capabilities to make it even more powerful.
 To create a Job Template, simply select "Templates" tile from the top of your Ansible Tower dashboard.
 This will bring you to the Templates page where any current templates you have created will be shown.
 To create a new one, click the +Add drop down box and select Job Templates.
 Here, everything that you can add to your Job Templates can be found here.
 The portions that are denoted with a * are a required option, things such as credentials, which project and playbook you want to use are all needed before you can save the Template.
 ![creating job template](../images/job_template.png)

 #### 5
 Launching a Job Template in Ansible Tower is easy.
 If you are starting from your Ansible Tower dashboard, just select Templates and the templates that you have created will be there (including the one that you just created for the previous example) Once you are at the templates page, next to each template, there is a rocket.
 Once you click that, Ansible Tower will start to execute that job.
-Launching a task in ansible tower is that simple.
+Launching a task in Ansible tower is that simple.
 ![launch job template](../images/running_job.png)

 #### 5.a